 The Court will notify the Insolvency Service, the AI, yourself and the relevant creditor(s) of the DRN.
 The DRN will relate to specific debts and specific creditors.
 You may well have other debts that are not covered by the DRN and those creditors are not affected by it.
 The Insolvency Service will publish details of the DRN on the Register of Debt Relief Notices, which is accessible to the public.

 Your application for a Debt Relief Notice must be made through an Approved Intermediary (AI).
 You can choose an AI from the Register of Approved Intermediaries that is published by the ISI.
-To date, 40 Money Advice and Budgeting Services (MABS) have been authorised as AIs.
+The majority of Money Advice and Budgeting Services (MABS) have been authorised as AIs.
 The MABS Helpline provides an initial checking service to check if you satisfy the eligibility criteria for a DRN.

 Before contacting the MABS Helpline for this eligibility check, you will need to assemble all the relevant information about your debts, assets, income and circumstances.
 The MABS Helpline is at 0761 07 2000, Monday to Friday from 9 am to 8 pm.